ilan-segal/fighter-platformer/game_design_document/GameDesignDocument.md

 When your shield gets hit but doesn't break, you experience "shield stun" where your shield remains up and you are completely unactionable for a small period of time.
 The amount of stun is proportional to the damage/knockback of the move which hit your shield.

 Similarly to *Super Smash Bros.
 Ultimate*, you can execute a "perfect parry" by dropping the shield at roughly the same time that you get hit (up to a few frames before).
 When doing so, you experience no shield damage or shield stun, and you have a frame advantage over your opponent.

+Shielding should not be an easy response to incoming damage; there must be mechanics in place which ensure that shielding is a tricky option to use:
+- If you drop your shield without executing a perfect parry, there is a small amount of lag where you cannot act.
+- Shield stun should put the defender at a significant frame disadvantage against fast attacks.
+- Shield health should be low enough that shieldbreaking is a significant concern.

 #### Spotdodge
 By pressing down on the control stick and shielding at the same time while grounded, you sidestep or "spotdodge" and become completely invincible for a fixed amount of time.
 Every character has the same frame data for this move.